 Where did the Irish Ronayne family come from?
 What is the Irish Ronayne family crest and coat of arms?
 When did the Ronayne family first arrive in the United States?
 Where did the various branches of the family go?
 What is the Ronayne family history?Hundreds of years ago, the Gaelic name used by the Ronayne family in Ireland was O Ronain, which means descendant of Ronan.
 The popular personal name Ronan may derive from the word ron, which means a seal.

 The recording of names in Ireland during the Middle Ages was an inconsistent endeavor at best.
 Since the general population did not know how to read or write, they could only specify how their names should be recorded orally.
 Research into the name Ronayne revealed spelling variations, including Ronane, Ronayne, O'Ronayne, O'Ronan, Roonane, O'Roonane, Roonan, O'Roonan and many more.

-First found in County Cork, where they held a family seat from very ancient times.
+First found in County Cork (Irish: Corcaigh) the ancient Kingdom of Deis Muin (Desmond), located on the southwest coast of Ireland in the province of Munster, where they held a family seat from very ancient times.
 John Ronayne is recorded in the County of Cork in the year 1139.
 The name is from the old Gaelic O'Roynian and they were apparently an old Munster family until the Anglo/ Norman invasion of 1172, when their lands were forfeited and the family dispersed.

 This web page shows only a small excerpt of our Ronayne research.
 Another 157 words(11 lines of text) covering the years 1139 and 1684 are included under the topic Early Ronayne History in all our PDF Extended History products.